 anything is in error or wish to discuss individual redistribution terms

-for your specific scenario, then please contact me.
+for your specific scenario, then please get in touch via

 Pale Moon may be authorized for inclusion in commercial or

 non-commercial software packages in its executable form following an

 individual agreement (as explained in the redistribution license